hranger/talon_german/README.md

 ### Quick access to configuration
 Similar to `customize ...` in the community command set, following commands allow quick access to important configuration files:
-* `[modifiziere | bearbeite] deutsche Wörter` opens a *additional_words_de.csv* file placed next to community *additional_words.csv*.
-Use this to add new words or fix misrecognitions as well as capitalisation mistakes coming from vosk.
+* `[modifiziere | bearbeite] deutsche Wörter` opens an *additional_words_de.csv* file placed next to community *additional_words.csv*.
+Use this to add new words or fix misrecognitions as well as capitalisation mistakes.
 Note: actually, it works more like words_to_replace.csv, since it only replaces things that vosk recognized but cannot get it to recognize new stuff - I should rename that.
 * `[modifiziere | bearbeite] deutsche Befehle` opens *german.talon*
 The commands open a gvim instance.
 Currently, the commands use a simple hard-coded path, so you will have to change that.

-### Context sensitive dictation
+### Settings
-Same as community, use the setting `user.context_sensitive_dictation` to activate / deactivate.
-Uses the implementation from community, so you should get the same functionality.
+Since german mode uses the community implementation for inputting text, english and german mode will share the same behaviour and functionality.
+Community settings like `user.context_sensitive_dictation` or `user.paste_to_insert_threshold` apply.
+You can use the _settings.talon_ file if you want to have separate settings in german mode.

-Context sensitive dictation also applies to `nimitz <phrase>`, which means it is not necessary to add or remove spaces before inserting a german phrase (I find this to be very convenient).
+Context sensitive dictation - if enabled - also applies to `nimitz <phrase>`, which means it is not necessary to add or remove spaces before inserting a german phrase (I find this to be very convenient).

 ### Eye tracker control
 You can control your eye tracker with the commands `Tracking (an | aus | Augen | Kopf | kalibrieren)`.

+### Sleep / Wake
+Use `geh schlafen` and `wach auf` to suspend / wake talon.

 ## Caveats:
 * Only primitive capitalization
 * Punctuation is less smart than in community as well, especially if you do not use context sensitive dictation
-* Trying to do `go to sleep` / `talon sleep` while in german mode will have no effect currently.
-You will have to cycle through sleep / wake however when switching back to english afterwards.
-Therefore, for sleep you have to switch back to an english mode beforehand, or mute the microphone.

 ## Todo:
-* [ ] Rename additional_words_de.csv to words_to_replace_de.csv since that is what the file actually does
+* [ ] Implement _words_to_replace.csv_ support
 * [ ] Currently uses absolute paths for csvs, use relative paths (perhaps switch to .talon-list)
 * [ ] Extract commonly used command prefixes like `springe`, `bearbeite deutsche`, `lösche`, `entferne` into something like a variable to make addition of alternate variations simpler and improve readability
-* [ ] Better structure of commands, split into seperate files
+* [x] Better structure of commands, split into seperate files
 * [ ] Add version of the `großgeschrieben` command that will permanently add the capitalized word to the csv
-* [ ] Support for sleeping / waking while in german mode
+* [x] Support for sleeping / waking while in german mode
 * [ ] Remove custom *Clipscanner* clipboard implementation in favor of talon / community clipboard API

 ## Dependencies